crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/the-ssl-tls-handshake/README.md

      * Confirming the certificate has not expired and verifying via CRL or OCSP that the certificate has not been revoked.
      * Ensuring the server’s domain matches the certificate’s Subject Alternative Name (SAN) or Common Name (CN).
 3. Key exchange: Establishing a shared secret using a method like RSA or Diffie-Hellman.
 (For TLS 1.2 and earlier, the server's certificate public key is used directly for exchange.
 For TLS 1.3, the server's certificate public key is used to sign the DH exchange.)
-4. Session key generation (symmetric cryptography)
+4. Session key generation (symmetric cryptography).
-5. Secure data transmission begins
+5. Secure data transmission begins.

 **The TLS handshake establishes a secure session by:**